- Warnings & Disclaimers

 EVGA200 PCBA does not have any tall components around GPU and memory area that would prevent installing aftermarket cooling solutions and extreme OC blocks.
 VRM heatsinks also zoned clear away from GPU area to meet these keep out requirements.
 You don’t need to chop capacitors or modify stuff to fit LN2 pot onto Kingpin edition 2080 Ti RTX.

 Kingpincooling.com designed new extreme cooling container called ICON 3.0 that fits RTX 2080 Ti cards perfectly.
-It is heavier unit to occupy dual-slot height and provide large surface contact for new GPUs like Titan V “Volta” and TU102 “Turing”.
+It is a heavier unit to occupy dual-slot height and provide large surface contact for new GPUs like Titan V “Volta” and TU102 “Turing”.
 It is also backward compatible with older GPUs.

 KINGPIN Edition RTX can go to the limit and are capable to hit 2600 MHz+ core frequency with the right amounts of voltage and stable subzero temperatures (-140°C or colder).
-Fully maxing out these GPUs on LN2 usually requires around -140 to -155c on the GPU container, and roughly 1.40v-1.50v under load at DMM/monitor.
+Fully maxing out these GPUs on LN2 usually requires around -140 to -155c on the GPU container and roughly 1.40v-1.50v under load at DMM/monitor.
 The thermal grease you use and the mounting accuracy/pressure also has a very big impact on max clocks.
 It’s critical that the contact surface areas of the pot and the GPU are parallel and mounted with sufficient even pressure in all corners, or you can easily lose 200-300 MHz+ on top end.

 Handling cryogenic liquids and cryogenic coolers can be dangerous and require personal protection equipment.
 LN2 is very cold substance, -196 °C (-320 °F) and can cause severe frostbite.
-Nitrogen’s critical point is -126.2 °C, as result it cannot stay liquid at ambient temperature at any pressure.
+Nitrogen’s critical point is -126.2 °C, as a result it cannot stay liquid at ambient temperature at any pressure.
 That means LN2 sealed in container will build up pressure and cause major explosion.
 LN2 also have gas to liquid ratio 700 to 1, which can displace all oxygen in the closed room and suffocate you without warning.
 Never use LN2 in a small, poorly ventilated room.
 Treat liquid nitrogen and any cooled object with respect.

 This guide doesn’t cover extreme cooling insulation and condensation preparation of the card itself, as there are different ways to do this and everyone has a preferred method.
-Idea is to prevent any forming water condensation to come in contact with electronic circuits on the PCBA.
+The idea is to prevent any forming water condensation to come in contact with electronic circuits on the PCBA.
 Check around the usual OC-related internet forums or EVGA OC Lab for insulation/PCB preparation guides and tips for your graphics cards.

 Once the PCBA is prepared, container mounted, and everything installed into the system you’re ready.
 ALWAYS do a quick post/boot at ambient temperatures before putting any LN2 or dry ice into the container just to be sure everything is still 100% functional on the card after you mounted it.

 Bad mounting and poor thermal grease for LN2 can cause a large temperature delta between the GPU pot surface and the die temp on the GPU itself.
 With 2080 Ti KINGPIN, there is an internal monitor for temperature die that can read down to -64 °C so you can actually check the delta of the card to see the contact accuracy and grease viability(frozen or not).
-Good delta (difference between your thermometer measuring pot base and KPE GPU die temperature from OLED) would be less than 15 °C when GPU pot temperature kept around -40 °C. If you see larger delta, it is best to redo mounting or increase pressure of mounting nuts to provide better contact between LN2 pot base and GPU.
+Good delta (the difference between your thermometer measuring pot base and KPE GPU die temperature from OLED) would be less than 15 °C when GPU pot temperature kept around -40 °C. If you see larger delta, it is best to redo mounting or increase pressure of mounting nuts to provide better contact between LN2 pot base and GPU.
 Making good and flat contact between the two is CRUCIAL to top end GPU extreme overclocking.

 To display die temperature monitor on OLED, run PX1, go to OLED configuration setting page and choose GPU Die Temp sensor to display.